-For more information about the annual grant that each club receives from College via the Development Office or about establishing a new sports club, please contact Sebastian Bullock, Cheltonian Society and Development Director, at [email protected]
+For more information about the annual grant that each club receives from College via the Development Office or about establishing a new sports club, please contact Sebastian Bullock, Cheltonian Society Director, on [email protected]

 The Cricket Club aims to continue College’s strong tradition of cricket.
 At the top level, OCs can compete in the Cricketer Cup, which is the premium old boys’ cricket competition.
 The Club also plays in a number of other fixtures throughout the year.
 If you are interested in playing, or would simply like to receive updates from the Club, please get in touch.

-The Rackets club are involved in two main tournaments each year: the Noel Bruce at The Queen’s Club and the Cheltenham Gold Racket weekend.
+The Rackets Club are involved in two main tournaments each year: the Noel Bruce at The Queen’s Club and the Cheltenham Gold Racket weekend.
 The Noel Bruce is the Public School Old Boys Rackets Championship and is a doubles tournament.
-The Cheltenham Gold Racket weekend is also a doubles tournament but this sees OCs partner up with a non-OC.
+The Cheltenham Gold Racket weekend is also a doubles tournament, but this sees OCs partner up with a non-OC.
 It is a great weekend and includes a dinner in College Dining Hall on the Saturday night followed by finals on the Sunday.

 The Shooting team take part in the annual Schools’ Veterans Target Rifle Match at Bisley.
 There are opportunities for more OC teams to enter in future years.
 There may also be opportunities for additional shooters to join in too, for honours only, so other Cheltonian Society members or family are also welcome to get in touch.